Half-Life: Decay: Gameplay

-Plot
+Synopsis

+Characters and setting

 Decay is set in the same location and timeframe as Half-Life.
 Half-Life takes place at a laboratory called the Black Mesa Research Facility, situated in a remote desert in New Mexico.
 In Half-Life, the player takes on the role of Gordon Freeman, a scientist involved in an accident that opens an inter-dimensional portal to the borderworld of Xen, allowing the alien creatures of Xen to attack the facility.
 The player guides Freeman in an attempt to escape the facility and close the portal, ultimately traveling to Xen to do so.

 Like the previous expansions, Decay shows the story of Half-Life from the perspective of a different set of protagonists.
 In Decay, players assume the roles of Colette Green and Gina Cross, two doctors who work in the same labs as Freeman, analyzing anomalous materials and specimens retrieved from Xen in prior teleportation experiments.
 After the experiment that causes the alien invasion takes place, Green and Cross must work with two ranking members of the science team, Dr. Richard Keller and Dr. Rosenberg, to contain and stabilize the deteriorating situation in Black Mesa.

+Plot

 Decay begins with Gina Cross and Colette Green arriving at the Anomalous Materials Labs at Black Mesa and reporting to Dr. Keller, who is readying the day's analysis of an unknown specimen.
 Despite the objections of Dr. Rosenberg to pushing the analysis equipment beyond its design capacities, Cross and Green are assigned to assist setting up the experiment for Gordon Freeman.
 When Freeman inserts the specimen into the scanning beam, however, it triggers a "resonance cascade", causing massive damage to the facility and teleporting alien creatures into the base.
 Keller and Rosenberg agree that Black Mesa cannot deal with the situation on its own, and so decide to call for military assistance.
 Cross and Green escort Rosenberg to the surface, where he sends a distress signal to the military.
 However, the military are ordered not only to contain the situation, but to silence the base by killing its employees.
 Rosenberg elects to stay behind to meet with the military on arrival and Cross and Green return to Keller.